davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- Eli is awarded a Rolls-Royce Cyber Technology Research Assistantship for his MSc work.
+Congrats, Eli!
 - Dharun passes his preliminary exam.
 Congratulations, PhD Candidate Anandayuvaraj!
 - I receive the inaugural Paul Krause Faculty Research Award from ECE@Purdue.
 What an honor!
 - A paper accepted to **ICSE'26** on failure knowledge management in high-reliability software organizations.
 Congratulations Dharun and Tanmay!